 BMC builds solutions which align fully to the ITIL framework, and supports those solutions with ITIL training, services, and resources.
-Our Centers of Excellence and industry-leading technologies help organizations all over the world define and execute their IT Service Management (ITSM) strategies for traditional and digital services.
+Our Centers of Excellence and industry-leading technologies help organizations all over the world define and execute their ITSM strategies for becoming an Autonomous Digital Enterprise.

 BMC also provides:

 - A comprehensive set of best-in-class, PinkVerify-certified ITIL technologies

 - Industry partner collaboration

 For more on ITIL 4, explore the 20+ articles in our ITIL 4 Guide (menu on right).

 Studying or already certified in ITIL v3?
 We have you covered with our ITIL v3 Guide featuring 20 in-depth articles.

 For more on ITSM generally, explore our BMC Service Management Blog and these articles:

 - ITSM vs ITIL: What’s the Difference?